vgragon/especias-el-trebol-sales-app/README.md

 # Sales application: Especias el Trébol

-Note: Use the `develop` branch to start the application by using `npm start` or see the POC on http://sales.especiaseltrebol.com.
+Note: To start the application use `npm start` or see the POC on http://sales.especiaseltrebol.com.

 This application is a proof of concept.
 It utilizes (not limited to) the following web technologies:
 - [Vue.js](https://vuejs.org/)